-Selecting the GAME option will give you the following choices: RESTORE, QUIT, SOUND OFF (SOUND ON) and ESC.
+Selecting the GAME option will give you the following choices: RESTORE, QUIT, PAUSE, SOUND OFF (SOUND ON) and ESC.
 RESTORE should be chosen to restore a previously saved position.
 QUIT should be picked to leave the game.
 Note: the game will not be saved.
 Be sure to save the game at the nearest starport before you QUIT.
+Although there is no PAUSE key, you can pause the action at almost any point in the game by going to a character imformation screen.
 If SOUND OFF is selected, the sound effects and music will be toggled off.
 The SOUND ON option restores sound effects.